 This question is left open-ended specifically because NYU tries to admit students from a diverse range of backgrounds and experiences.
-For this essay, you should choose an experience that you can write with specificity and sincerity.
+For this essay, you should choose an experience that you can convey with specificity and sincerity.
 While it needn’t be a completely unusual experience in itself, you should focus on details that will give the admissions committee a good idea of how you approach problems or other challenging circumstances.
-The committee is using this essay to understand your personality and see how well you can express yourself maturely, imbuing your leadership potential without necessarily shouting it.
+The committee is using this essay to understand your personality and to see how well you can express yourself maturely, imbuing your leadership potential without necessarily shouting it.

 You should not use this essay to repeat your personal statement or your work and experiences.
-This essay should also not be a list of achievements or vague traits like “leadership.”
+This essay should not be a list of achievements or vague traits like “leadership.”

 The essay should show that you have done your homework about the school and its community.
 If at all possible, tell a story that illustrates the qualities you feel will “contribute specifically to the NYU School of Medicine community” and conclude by making the connection explicit.

 NYU Medical School essay #4

-The ultimate goal of our institution is to produce a population of physicians with a collective desire to improve health of all segments of our society through the outstanding patient care, research and education.
-In this context, where do you see your future medical career (academic medicine, research, public health, primary care, business/law, etc.) and why?
+The ultimate goal of our institution is to produce a population of physicians with a collective desire to improve the health of all segments of our society through outstanding patient care, research and education.
+In this context, where do you see your future medical career and why?
 Your answer need not be restricted to one category.
 If your plans require that you complete a dual degree program, please elaborate here.
 (2500 characters)